Store-run concrete workflow

 Does the shopping list include affiliate links?

-This release prepares the shopping-list workflow and disclosure.
-Real affiliate links should be added only after programs are configured and each link is clearly disclosed.
+No affiliate product links are required for the calculator to work.
+Product links should be added only after programs are configured and each link is clearly disclosed.

 Can this list replace supplier advice?